-- A video stream will be set up by court staff so that a camera will be aimed at the well of the courtroom. - The stream will be displayed in the 2nd Floor Jury Assembly Room, using the existing Cisco video screen (used with the Department of Corrections). - Seating in the viewing rooms will be clearly marked 6 feet apart, unless attendees are from the same household.
+- A closed-circuit video stream will be set up by CIS staff so that a camera will be aimed at the well of the courtroom. - The stream will be displayed in rooms to be identified by Court Administration, where members of the public can sit and view the trial. - Seating in the viewing rooms will be clearly marked 6 feet apart, unless attendees are from the same household.
 All persons in the room must keep their masks on at all times.
 A deputy will be stationed in the viewing rooms.